Why do an internship?

 A wide variety of internship opportunities are available throughout Whatcom and Skagit Counties.
 While some internships are paid positions, many are unpaid.
 Remember that an internship will help pave the way to employment opportunities, so working without pay may well be worth your investment of time and energy in the long run.
 Data show that sociology students who take part in internships find it much easier to find employment later.

 Sociology students can earn up to 10 credits of Soc 371 while gaining internship experience.
-For more information see Internship Guide.
+For more information see the Sociology Internship Guide.

 How to find an internship position